GuillaumeBiessy/WH/README.md

 The `WH` package features two main functions `WH_1d` and `WH_2d` corresponding to the one-dimension and two-dimension cases respectively.
-There are only two arguments for those functions:
+Two arguments are mandatory for those functions:

 -   The vector (or matrix in the two-dimension case) `d` corresponding to the number of observed events of interest by age (or by age and